Some of the terminology used in the world of climate change and carbon offsetting can be pretty confusing for non-specialists.

 A carbon offset is therefore additional to any reduction in emissions that would have been achieved due to regulatory compliance or participation in a mandatory scheme.
 Each project passes strict verification and validation checks before the offsets can be officially certified as genuine.
 This allows them to be traded anywhere in the world.

-So Which One Should You Buy – Carbon Credits or Carbon Offsets?
+So Which One Should You Buy – Carbon Allowances or Carbon Offsets?

-Both carbon credits and carbon offsets represent the same amount – one tonne – of avoided carbon emissions and, in theory, can offer the same benefit in terms of global climate change.
-Purchasing a carbon credit can take away an emitter’s right to emit a tonne, while purchasing a carbon offset supports a prior reduction of a tonne.
+Both carbon allowances and carbon offsets represent the same amount – one tonne – of avoided carbon emissions and, in theory, can offer the same benefit in terms of global climate change.
+Purchasing a carbon allowance can take away an emitter’s right to emit a tonne, while purchasing a carbon offset supports a prior reduction of a tonne.

-However, because carbon offset projects can take place anywhere in the world, they have the potential to reduce greenhouse gas emissions more cost-effectively than carbon credits.
+However, because carbon offset projects can take place anywhere in the world, they have the potential to reduce greenhouse gas emissions more cost-effectively than carbon allowances.

 Carbon offset projects can also achieve much more than just cutting greenhouse gas emissions.
 They can support technology transfer, create jobs and educational opportunities, and bring social, economic and environmental benefits to communities worldwide.